Your #1 Source For The Perfect Words

 Domain names, just like company names, are part of a company's core assets.

-A recent article in Inc. Magazine discussed the two companies who had these familiar sounding names years prior to the two giant companies with significantly deeper pockets began branding the sound-alikes.
-The article seemed to focus more so on the small companies' inability to successfully fight for their assets.
+There was an article in Inc. Magazine which discussed the two companies who had these familiar sounding names years prior to the two giant companies with significantly deeper pockets began branding the sound-alikes.
+The article seemed to focus more so on the small companies’ inability to successfully fight for their assets.
 The owner of iToons.com found another name rather than gear up for a legal battle against Apple.
 The owner of UTube.com has actually been funding his legal expenses with advertising on his site geared for the hordes of young people coming to his site looking for videos.

 What the article failed to discuss was how these two small companies failed to protect themselves from hangers-on, folks who can't come up with their own unique ideas, or bigger players who through advertising can simply overwhelm the smaller ones.